waris-blockchain/blockchain-assignment/README.md

 # blockchain-assignment

-This Project contains Api to fetch transaction details from Etheruem mainnet
+This Project contains Api to fetch transaction details from Etheruem mainnet.
+I am using Infura node provider here.

 ## Installation